SSHOC/dataverse-lrs/README.md

 The current release has been tested with Dataverse v5.11+, however it should work also with Dataverse releases v4.12+.

-*This is an in progress activity, code may change and may not be stable all the time.*
+*Note: this is an in progress activity, code may change and may not be stable all the time.*

 #### Curl commands to configure and run web applications with a Dataverse instance: